4Heber/NGINX-Configuration/README.md

 ![20-url1Open](https://user-images.githubusercontent.com/77643882/166489937-47fcee1d-cbc9-47cb-ad61-95ae7cc9b27a.png)

-*For this text-based browser the styles on the main file did not represented, but the redirection on the subdomain name works fine.*
+*For this text-based browser the styles on the main file did not represented, but the redirection on the subdomain name works fine.*<br/>
 *<a href="https://onehtmlpagechallenge.com/entries/ant_colony.html">View original site here</a>*

 `links bit-rain.4heber.com`

 ![21-url2Open](https://user-images.githubusercontent.com/77643882/166490718-0b41d702-59f4-414d-8dd4-a3afc4458adf.png)

-*For this text-based browser the styles on the main file did not represented, but the redirection on the subdomain name works fine.*
+*For this text-based browser the styles on the main file did not represented, but the redirection on the subdomain name works fine.*<br/>
 *<a href="https://onehtmlpagechallenge.com/entries/bits-rain.html">View original site here</a>*

 The IP resolution for both subdomains respond correctly with the index.html file of each website.